memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 ![](/img/breakpoint/fp-comp-rev2-bpaddr.png)

 > Note this is able to cover the entire 32-bit address space even though the bottom bit is used
-> for **BE** because thebit 0 is used to convey whether the ARM or Thumb instruction set is
+> for **BE** because bit 0 is used to convey whether the ARM or Thumb instruction set is
 > being used rather than encoding any address information _and_ instructions must be aligned by their width.

 ### Examining FPB Configuration